-a.
-One hour of lecture per week for a quarter or the equivalent number of hours.
+- a.
+One hour of lecture per week for a quarter or the equivalent number of hours. - b.

-- b.
 Two hours of lab per week for a quarter or the equivalent number of hours. - c.
-Three hours of externship/clinical per week for a quarter or the equivalent number of hours.
+Three hours of externship/clinical per week for a quarter or the equivalent number of hours. - d.
+Four hours of experiential activities are required per week for a quarter or the equivalent number of hours.